fovoko/react-yandex-map/README.md

-# Project Title
+# react-yandex-map

-ReactJs + Yandex Maps + drag-n-drop
+It is just some simple app to test together ReactJs + Yandex Maps + drag-n-drop

 ## Getting Started